Who renders best? : The 4Ps of good architectural rendering service

 - Are they offering services that put your business operation at ease?

-Now let's move on with the second question.
+Now let's move on to the second question.

-Is the pricing too good to be true?
+Is the pricing too reasonable to be true?

-In your quest for finding the best firm, you have discovered companies that offer the same service at a meager price.
-Aside from that, they're offering almost everything you might need--no contract, unlimited revisions, fast delivery, good customer service, beautiful render!
+In your quest to find the best firm, you have discovered companies that offer the same service at a meager price.
+Aside from that, they're offering almost everything you might need--no contract, unlimited revisions, fast delivery, good customer service, and beautiful render!
 Who wouldn't want that?
 But, the thing is, that seems too good to be true.
-The reality is, attractive features always come with a cost, and it couldn't be that cheap unless the firm is trying to engage in a price war(insert anchor link) -- which rarely happens, especially in this field.
+In reality, attractive features always come with a cost, and it couldn't be that cheap unless the firm is trying to engage in a price war-- which rarely happens, especially in this field.
 So the next time you find such an offering, carefully investigate why or how come they get to offer services that seem too good to be true.